aimeehuang0/Aimee_CCLab_2016/week 4 - HW Arduino Button State Change/README.md

 Push the button to light the LED.

-	Added some blink effect while the button state is UP.
+	Added some blink effect when the button state is UP.

 <br>